-This is a Department of Defense computer system.
-This computer system, including al equipment, networks, and network devices (specifically including Internet access) are provauthorized U.S.Government use.
-DoD computer systems may be monitored for all lawfu including to ensure that their use is authorized, for management of the system, tofacilitat against unauthorized access, and to verify security procedures, survivability, and operatio Monitoring includes active attacks by authorized DoD entities to test or verify the security e During monitoring, information may be examined, recorded, copied, and used for authorized All information, including personal information, placed or sent over this system may be.
+This is a Department & Defense computer system.
+This computer system, including all equipment, networks, and network devices (specifically including Internet access) are provauthorized U.S.Government use.
+DoD computer systems may be monitored for all lawfu including to ensure that their use is authorized, for management & the system, to facilitat against unauthorized access, and to verify security procedures, survivability, and operatio Monitoring includes active attacks by authorized DoD entities to test or verify the security e During monitoring, information may be examined, recorded, copied, and used for authorized Information, including personal information, placed or sent over this system may be.